 Some people characterize this as: self-organizing teams decide by themselves how to execute their tasks, manage their processes, and monitor progress.
 To me, this would have been better described as a self-managed team.
 I think that is what the authors of the Manifesto meant.
 It is about the team figuring out “HOW” to get their work done, not “HOW TO FORM THE TEAM”.

 Similarly, the most current Scrum Guide references self-organizing teams six times.
-The way it is used it is clear that they are referring to how the team gets work done and not organizing the team.
+The way it is used it is clear that they are referring to how the team gets work done and not about how to organize the team.